-- 1.1 A Stage 1 Informal complaint can be made by telephone, in person, or in writing. - 1.2 The Complaints Officer will be informed and appropriate records will be kept. - 1.3 Having received notification of the complaint, the Complaints Officer will respond within 5 school days to explain the school's intended action(s). - 1.4 At this stage, the complaint may be dealt with by an appropriate staff member (e.g. tutor, Progress Leader, Subject Leader, Teacher or a member of the Senior Leadership Team). - 1.5 Within 15 school days of having sent confirmation of the school's intended action(s), the Complaints Officer will write to Complainant again, detailing the outcome. - 1.6 If the Complainant is satisfied with the outcome, then there is no further action required, but if they are dissatisfied with the way the complaint was handled at Stage 1 or unhappy with the outcome, they may wish to pursue the complaint to Stage 2 (Formal).
+- 1.1 A Stage 1 Informal complaint can be made in writing to the Complaints Officer via admin@stonehenge.wilts.sch.uk - 1.2 The Complaints Officer will acknowledge receipt within 5 school days detailing the intended action and will keep appropriate records. - 1.3 At this stage, the complaint may be dealt with by an appropriate staff member (e.g. tutor, Progress Leader, Subject Leader, Teacher or a member of the Senior Leadership Team). - 1.4 Within 15 school days of acknowledging receipt, the Complaints Officer will write to Complainant again, detailing the outcome. - 1.5 If the Complainant is satisfied with the outcome, then there is no further action required, but if they are dissatisfied with the way the complaint was handled at Stage 1 or unhappy with the outcome, they may wish to pursue the complaint to Stage 2 (Formal).